mikebrad140/mikebrad140.github.io/_posts/2023-07-12-blog-post-number4.md

 Blog 4: Reflections on Machine Learning
 ================
 Michael Bradshaw
-2023-07-13
+2023-07-14

 ## Machine Learning Methods: Random Forest

-One modeling technique that I had heard of but didn’t know much about was the Random Forest algorithm.
-Random Forest is an ensemble learning technique that uses decision tress (similar to a flow chart) to make predictions.
+The Random Forest algorithm was a modeling technique that I had heard of but had limited knowledge about.
+After watching the lectures, I now understand that Random Forest is an ensemble learning technique that uses decision tress (similar to a flow chart) to make predictions.
 The idea is to construct an ensemble of decision trees by training each tree on a random subset of the data and a random subset of the predictors.
 Each individual tree independently make predictions, but the final prediction is determined by aggregating the results.
 Random Forest techniques are beneficial because they can handle a large number of predictors, and they are able to handle non-linear relationships and interactions between variables.

 ## Example Random Forest Model: